Resident Evil Requiem: What Golden Spiders Do in LMDF

 • The spider stalls briefly on level geometry, giving you a quick melee window.

-• You have just cleared a choke point and can take the kill without opening yourself to surrounding enemies.
+• You have just cleared a choke point and can take the kill without exposing yourself to surrounding enemies.

-Shooting becomes more reasonable later in a run if you are carrying abundant pickups and the spider is about to leave your path.
-Even then, the question is not “can I hit it?” but “is this shot cheaper than the seconds I gain?”
-A basic handgun round can be justified.
-A high-damage round or a full panic burst usually cannot.
+Shooting is only reasonable late in a run when you are carrying surplus ammo and the spider is about to leave your path.
+Even then the question is not “can I hit it?” but “is this shot cheaper than the seconds I gain?”
+A basic handgun round can be justified; a magnum shot or a panic burst almost never can.

-This matters more than it sounds because LMDF rewards sustained tempo.
-If you conserve ammo on spinners, that ammo remains available for stagger points, miniboss windows, or bad rooms where a fast clear preserves more total time than the spider itself would have granted.
+Conserving ammo on spiders pays off downstream.
+That ammo stays available for stagger points, miniboss windows, and bad rooms where a fast clear preserves more total time than a single spider ever would.

-When you should kill every golden spider you see
+When to kill every golden spider you see

-If your current run is aimed at deeper progression rather than a casual Rank 1 clear, the answer is simple: prioritize them aggressively, but not blindly.
-Golden spiders are especially valuable when your route depends on reaching later encounters, extending a survival segment, or maintaining enough timer buffer to recover from one mistake without collapsing the run.
+If your run is aimed at deeper progression rather than a casual first clear, prioritize spiders hard.
+They matter most when your route depends on reaching later encounters, extending a survival segment, or holding enough timer buffer to absorb one mistake without collapsing the run.

-That is why they matter so much in LMDF’s higher-end gameplay mechanics.
-The longer the route, the more a steady stream of small time gains compounds.
-One spider might only add a modest amount, but several clean pickups across a branch can create the margin that gets you to the next boss instead of timing out in transit.
+The longer the route, the more small time gains compound.
+A single Midas adds about 70 seconds, but several clean pickups across a branch build the margin that gets you to the next boss instead of timing out between rooms.
+With Aurora Spinners in the mix, a green pull alone buys you roughly two minutes of breathing room.

 FinalBoss // Gear